mhucka/mediawiki-google-spreadsheet-extension/README.md

  `wikitext` =  keyword indicating content is to be parsed before returning it <br>
  `bigtable` =  keyword indicating table is large, so don't read it all at once <br>

 If a value for the optional argument `ifempty` is supplied, and the spreadsheet cell to be returned is empty, only the value of `ifempty` is returned alone, without prepending `A` or appending `B`.
-Conversely, if a value for `ifempty` is not supplied, and the spreadsheet cell value is empty, then `A` and `B` *will* still be prepended and appended (which means you will get the concatenation `AB` as the returned result).
+Conversely, if a value for `ifempty` is not supplied, and the spreadsheet cell value is empty, then `A` and `B` *will* still be prepended and appended (which means you will get the concatenation `AB` as the returned result for an empty cell).
 Single- and double-quote characters will be removed from the resulting string before it is returned or parsed as wikitext; this is necessary so that `A` and `B` can be strings with leading and trailing spaces (which you can do by putting quotes around the strings, like this: `append="' text'"`).

-If the attribute `wikitext` is supplied, the entire string to be returned is first handed to the MediaWiki parser, and the result of that is what is returned.
+If the attribute `wikitext` is supplied, the entire string to be returned is first handed to the MediaWiki parser, and the result of *that* is what is actually returned.
 The attribute `wikitext` takes no value.

-By default, this plug-in will make a single call to Google to get the entire table in one read, then do the cell value lookups internally in this plug-in.
+By default, this plug-in will make a single call to Google to get the entire spreadsheet's contents in one read, then do the cell value lookups internally in this plug-in.
 Depending on the size of the spreadsheet, the speed of your server, and the number of uses of `<gscellvalue>` in a given MediaWiki page, this approach may be slower than doing two separate reads together with using the Google spreadsheets query API.
 If the attribute `bigtable` is supplied, this plug-in will make two separate calls to Google rather than read the whole spreadsheet into memory in one call.

 Note that string matches are performed in a case-*sensitive* manner.
 (I.e., "Foo" is not considered to be the same as "foo".)